DriverRestore/update-windows-drivers/README.md

 [Write a KMDF driver based on a template](http://go.microsoft.com/fwlink/p/?LinkId=524494 "Write a KMDF driver based on a template")

 # Microsoft Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) .